Louis Arthur Grimes School of Law: Academics

 The School of Law has a course of study that leads to the Bachelor of Laws (LL.B.) degree after three years of specialization by students at the university.
-Like the Juris Doctor (J.D.), the LL.B. requires the completion of an undergraduate degree, which is legal study similar to the JD.
+Like the Juris Doctor (J.D.), the LL.B. requires the completion of an undergraduate degree, which is legal study similar to the J.D.
 Grimes School of Law also offers a part-time evening program that encompasses five years of study.

 Courses include civil procedure, legal research and writing, criminal law, property, torts, constitutional law, contracts, evidence, along with other standard law school courses.
 As the only law school in Liberia, the school also offers a class on African law.
 Internationally, the school has a partnership with the Indiana University Maurer School of Law in the United States.
 Graduates are automatically admitted to the country's bar, and after three years in legal practice may apply to take a test to be admitted to the Supreme Court of Liberia's bar.